Can a Whistleblower Remain Anonymous? | Mann & Elias

 If you have any questions regarding these cases, you should contact our team of employment lawyers in Los Angeles to get you the legal help you need.
 We will help and support you every step of the way to make sure that you are protected.

-We are extremely well-versed in these types of cases, and will make sure that you get the legal help you need.
+We are extremely well-versed in these cases and will ensure that you get the legal help you need.

 REQUEST A FREE CONSULTATION